-- Be admitted as a regular student; - Be enrolled or accepted for enrollment in an eligible program on at least a half time basis; - Be a citizen or an eligible non-citizen; - Not owe a refund on a Pell Grant or SEOG at any school; - Not be in a default on a Perkins Loan of Stafford Loan/ SLSL/ PLUS at any school; - Have financial need; - Be making satisfactory progress (as defined by the school's policy) in the course of study; - Be registered for selective service (if a male born after January 1, 1960); - Have signed a statement of educational purpose; - Have signed a statement of updated information; - Have a high school diploma or GED; - Agree to use any federal student aid received solely for educational purposes.
+- Be admitted as a regular student - Be enrolled or accepted for enrollment in an eligible program on at least a half time basis - Be a citizen or an eligible non-citizen - If applicant is an eligible non-citizen, they must also provide alien documentation (e.g. valid green card) - Not owe a refund on a Pell Grant or SEOG at any school - Not be in a default on a Perkins Loan of Stafford Loan/ SLSL/ PLUS at any school - Have financial need - Be making satisfactory progress (as defined by the school's policy) in the course of study - Have signed a statement of educational purpose - Have signed a statement of updated information - Have a high school diploma or GED - Agree to use any federal student aid received solely for educational purposes.